hashicorp/terraform-provider-azurerm/website/docs/d/eventhub_namespace.html.markdown

 * `zone_redundant` - Is this EventHub Namespace deployed across Availability Zones?

-* `dedicated_cluster_id` - Is this EventHub Namespace deployed on a Dedicated Event Hubs Cluster?
+* `dedicated_cluster_id` - The ID of the EventHub Dedicated Cluster where this Namespace exists.

 * `tags` - A mapping of tags to assign to the EventHub Namespace.